papsti/macpan-workshop/syllabus.md

 The [companion material](#materials) will describe how to use the following techniques to calibrate observed data using trajectory matching.

-* Recovering parameter values by calibrating to data simulated from the model being calibrated.
+* Recover parameter values by calibrating to data simulated from the model being calibrated.
 This is a useful sanity check.
 * Relate simulations of specific model variables to observed versions of those variables.
 * Model over-dispersion using the negative-binomial distribution.
 * Manipulate optimizer settings when troubleshooting lack of convergence.
-* Determining whether the data provide information about a parameter of interest.
+* Determine whether the data provide information about a parameter of interest.
-* Transforming parameters to be calibrated so that the optimizer doesn't converge on impossible values (e.g. calibrating the log of the transmission rate will ensure that the transmission rate is positive).
+* Transform parameters to be calibrated so that the optimizer doesn't converge on impossible values (e.g. calibrating the log of the transmission rate will ensure that the transmission rate is positive).

 <!-- omit from toc -->
 #### Calibrate Initial State Variables

-The [companion material](#materials) will describe how to calibrate the initial values of the state variables using the following techniques.
+The [companion material](#materials) will describe how to calibrate the initial values of the state variables using the following approaches.

 * Simple expressions involving the total population size, `N` (e.g., initializing `S` as `N` minus the initial sum of the infectious and exposed classes).
 * Optimizing the initial values of selected state variables based on fit to the data (e.g., estimate numbers of individuals that were already recovered, `R`, by the time data collection started).